-To learn more about some examples of Mob Rule where people threw off the yoke of the Rule of Law and decided to take it into their own hands watch Fortifying Our Democracy, Part 2.
+To learn more about some examples of Mob Rule, where people threw off the yoke of the Rule of Law and decided to take it into their own hands, watch Fortifying Our Democracy, Part 2.
 You'll also learn what Abraham Lincoln thought about Mob Rule.
-Fortifying Our Democrac... voutube.com

-Then read this excerpt from Lincoln's speech and use the First, Then, Finally organizer to make sense of the passage.
+Then read this excerpt from Lincoln's speech and use the First, Then, Finally graphic organizer to make sense of the passage.
 Follow the Reflect and Discuss prompts (both in the First, Then, Finally slides and also below) to make meaning of his words.